Prison Same Thing Same Time

 Prison is very structured, every day we do the same thing, at the same time, with the same people.

 We get counted at the same time, we eat at the same time, pretty much everything is the same day, after day, after day.
-In fact each week we eat the same food and some of the inmates cimagesalculate the time they have left by the menu.
+In fact each week we eat the same food and some of the inmates calculate the time they have left by the menu.

 For example, one of my old roommates would say, “I only have 5 hamburger days left until I go home.”
 Last week they had a special meal.
 Normally we have a hamburger on Wednesday, chicken on Thursday and fish on Friday.
 Instead on Wednesday they gave us fish and it was the talk of the compound.
 I was in education listening to numerous inmates say, “Why did they give us fish on hamburger day, what’s going on around here?”